mrjoshua28/SampleWebAPI/README.md

 Please read [CONTRIBUTING.md](https://github.com/mrjoshua28/SampleWebAPI/blob/master/CONTRIBUTING.md) for the process for submitting pull requests to us.

-## Versioning

-Explain versioning

 ## License

-This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details